 All of our programs, from exhibitions to learnshops to residency programs, are centered on process and research.
-Part of our learning mission is providing access to materials and involving our audiences and collaborators in this process, at times building longer partnerships in this endeavor.

-As an art space, we constantly learn from our neighbors and colleagues.
 Our collaborations and alliances with artists, cultural workers, schools, and universities can take a variety of forms and approaches based on our mutual interests and resources.

 Collaborations can range from short-term events to long-term commitments to explore common concerns and foster shared ties to the place where we live.
-In some cases, a partnership takes the shape of an artist’s project.
-In others, we share our space with local organizers, and still in other cases they are slow-growing and don’t have a defined public manifestation yet.

-Image from SFPC Sex Ed: Refusing Defaults/ Inviting Revelations
+Image from SFPC Sex Ed: Refusing Defaults/ Inviting Revelations.

 Brooklyn Autism Center: During each exhibition, Amant develops a unique program which includes a tour and activity for the BAC students.
 We create space for both the students and Amant educators to learn together.
 This collaboration is paving the way for Amant to become neurologically diverse.